OblivionLimbo/IIKG3005/Mandatory Assignments/Assignment02/kristoju-oppg2/README.md

 This repository is set up with GitHub Actions, and the workflow can be found in the .github/workflows folder.
 The following workflows are set up:

-* **terraform-plan.yml** - This workflow is triggered when a pull request is created, and will run terraform plan on the code.
+* **devstageprodweb.yml** - This workflow is triggered when a pull request is created, and will run the terraform init and plan command for each terraform workspace.
+  * It will then check the commit message for the following keywords:
+    * **[apply]** - This will run the terraform apply command, and deploy the infrastructure.
+    * **[destroy]** - This will cancel the terraform destroy command, and destroy the infrastructure.
+  * Anything else will not cause the workflow to apply the infrastructure, but only validate the terraform scripts.
+  * The **dev** and **stage** workspace do not have any protection rules, so the workflow will run the terraform apply command for these workspaces.
+  * The **prod** workspace is protected, so the workflow will not run the terraform apply command for this workspace until it is manually approved.

+* **validate.yml** - This workflow is triggered when a push is done to a different branch than the **main** branch, and all it does is validate the terraform configuration with the `terraform validate` command.
+  * After it has been validated, it will create a pull request to the **main** branch, and wait for it to be merged.

+In this repository I have protected my main branch, so any changes must be done through pull requests.
-  This is done to check if the code is valid, and if it is, the pull request can be merged.
+This is done to ensure that the code is valid, and that the pull request can be merged.

 ### Terraform